 - shishito peppers (also known as Padron peppers) 6 to 8 per person.
 Don't remove the stem.
 You'll need to use it as a little handle to pick up the peppers to eat them.

-- 1 tsp oil with a high smoke point, like avocado oil
+- 1 teaspoon oil with a high smoke point, like avocado oil

 - lemon: fresh.
 You'll need a little for squeezing fresh juice on the peppers once they're cooked.
 You'll also need 2 tablespoons of freshly squeezed lemon juice for the aioli.

 - vegan mayonnaise (or mayonnaise of your choice)